julelang/manual/src/comptime/comptime-matching.md

 Any case whose statement is not accepted as correct is not checked.

 You can match any constant expression with comptime matching, including `comptimeTypeInfo`.
-A `comptimeTypeInfo` mapping is treated roughly like `a == b`.
+A `comptimeTypeInfo` matching is treated roughly like `a == b`.

 For example:
 ```jule